DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/state.md

 ---

+Let's extend the previous example: instead of keeping track of a color index we'll use a variable to keep track of mouse clicks and then select a color and shape based on that value:

+{% include p5-editor.html id="RiDDLNT3L" %}

+We now have $$7$$ colors to cycle through and $$2$$ shapes, but if we keep track of the number of clicks and use the modulo operator (%) we can easily cycle through both shape and color options using only one state variable.

+---

-Let's take a look at another example, where we keep track of more than one value from the user:
+Now, let's take a look at an example where we keep track of more than one value from the user:

 {% include p5-editor.html id="hld-ujC__" %}